 Clean Your Air Filters

 Your air filters’ job is to make sure that your house is kept clean of particles inside the home.
 However, over time the filters can either be clogged with the dust and particles that they are supposed to keep out or have dust gather on them.
+Therefore, it’s crucial for you to repair your air conditioning system, hence the air filter.
+This is why Air conditioning and sneezing go hand in hand.
+The more functional and clean the air filters in your air conditioner are, the less chance you will sneeze from the dust in your home.

 When the filters don’t work, this prevents the indoor air from being cycled out into the outdoors.
 Then fresh air can’t be cycled inside, and the air remains stagnant and dirty.
 Be sure to look at your air filters every few months, and make sure that they are in tip-top shape.
 Additionally, you can use an air filter for mold & dust to help keep the air clean.